DogeDark/dioxus-logger/README.md

 ```

 ## Platform Support
 Dioxus logger will eventually support every target that Dioxus does.
-Currently mobile is not supported.
+Currently mobile and TUI are not supported.

 ## Installation
 You can add `dioxus-logger` to your application by adding it to your dependencies.